hadenyoyo/media-log/README.md

 # Haden's Media Log

-A simple personal media-log website, made using React and PostgreSQL hosted on Vercel.
+A simple personal media-log website, made using React and PostgreSQL.

 ## Functional Purpose